EricssonResearch/Multicast-OSCOAP/draft-tiloca-core-multicast-oscoap.md

 # No Source Authentication # {#sec-no-source-auth}

-Some application scenarios based on group communication can display particularly strict requirements, for instance limited message latency in non-emergency lighting applications {{I-D.somaraju-ace-multicast}}.
+Some application scenarios based on group communication can display particularly strict requirements, for instance low message latency in non-emergency lighting applications {{I-D.somaraju-ace-multicast}}.
 For such and similar applications, it can be inconvenient or even infeasible to ensure source authentication of group messages through approaches based on digital signatures.

 Due to such performance contraints and given the more relaxed security requirements of such non-crytical applications, it can be acceptable to provide only group authentication of messages exchanged within the group.
 This can be achieved by authenticating group messages through a key which either is commonly shared among group members or can be derived by any of them.
 As a result, there is evidence that a given message has been originated by a group member, although not specifically identifiable.